tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/01_Ins_Welcome.md

 * Build a simple token on the ETH blockchain.

-* Import 3rd OpenZeppelin libraries from Github within Solidity.
+* Import 3rd party OpenZeppelin libraries from Github within Solidity.

 * Use the SafeMath library to perform secure math operations.